Tuesday, 20 June 2017

 This became a tar road, but we only stayed on it for a kilometre or so before we left it again, and began to plunge down a ridge.

-This path was covered with loose white stones and the vegetation pressed exuberantly in on it, forming a canopy that made even the air look green.
+The path was covered with loose white stones and the vegetation pressed exuberantly in on it, forming a canopy that made even the air look green.

 At the foot of the ridge we came out into farmland.
 There was a fine old lavoir, a communal washing place, that had served the good women of the area from the mid-nineteenth to the mid-twentieth century.

-It was customary to lay the clothes out on the grass, rub them with ashes, and then rinse them in the clear water of the lavoir, which straddled a stream.
+In those times it was customary to lay the clothes out on the grass, rub them with ashes, and then rinse them in the clear water of the lavoir, which straddled a stream.

 A short, stiff climb took us to the edge of the village of Treffort, and we admired the beautiful vegetable gardens that surrounded it.